 For the BSP models, a single catch time series was used with a variety of CPUE time series and priors assigned to several parameters, including the intrinsic rate of population increase (r) and the ratio of initial biomass to carrying capacity (B{init}/K) to fit a Fletcher-Schaefer production model in a Bayesian statistical framework to address uncertainty regarding these parameters.
 For the SS models, a two-sex, size-based model was used that explicitly modeled the different sizes of BSH taken in 18 fisheries and utilized a survival based spawner-recruit function, referred to as the Low Fecundity Spawner Recruitment relationship (LFSR).
 Historical information regarding exploitation levels prior to the start time of the model were examined to derive plausible input values, and sex-specific estimates of natural mortality-at-age were based on two independent growth studies from the North Pacific.
-The SS code searches for the set of parameters using inverse Hessian matrices.
+The SS code searches for the set of parameter values that maximize the goodness-of-fit, then calculates the variance of these parameters using inverse Hessian matrices.
 In both modeling approaches, estimated model parameters and derived outputs were used to characterize stock status and explore the range of uncertainty under different scenarios.